dabrorius/jobless/README.md

 as one bulletin item.

 ## Style
-If you don't like the default style, you can provide your custom stylsheet to be embedded in the CV.
+If you don't like the default style, you can provide your custom stylesheet to be used in the CV.

 ```ruby
 Jobless.cv do